How to Choose a Backpack?

 Padded pads and straps

 Look for a backpack that is comfortable to wear even when you have to carry around heavy loads.
 A good travel backpack should come with padded shoulders, padded back, and an adjustable padded hip belt.
 A daypack or work backpack can go without the hip belt.
 The hip belt and adjustable straps for your chest ensure that the load is evenly distributed across your torso instead of pushing down on your shoulders and hips, fueling some nasty back problems.
-This is one major drawback of backpacks: people with weak joints or back issues should steer clear of them when hauling large loads and should opt for a wheeled duffel bag instead (see or top picks here) or a rolling suitcase.
+This is one major drawback of backpacks: people with weak joints or back issues should steer clear of them when hauling large loads and should opt for a wheeled duffel bag instead or a rolling suitcase.
 A nice bonus would be some compression straps, a feature that allows you to turn your loosely packed travel pack into a compact carry-on.